eclipse-embed-cdt/web-jekyll/pages/tutorials/blinky-project.md

 {% include tip.html content="Be sure you really install the **STM32F4xx_DFP**
 package.
-Simply updating the list of packages is not enough, you need to navigate the **Keil** group, select the STM32F4xx_DFP package and install it, otherwise the boad will not show in the next step." %}
+Simply updating the list of packages is not enough, you need to navigate the **Keil** group, select the STM32F4xx_DFP package and install it, otherwise the board will not show in the next step." %}

 To assign the board and device: